brettz9/asyouwish/doc/Developer-Guidelines.md

 <div id="addon-websites"></div>
 # "Addon" websites

-***While this code should still be working, the ability to attach a widget/panel via AsYouWish (a common use for add-ons) is currently not.***

 Even without creating an "addon" website, one can use regular privileged websites to create add-on-like features: